How to Grow your Instagram Engagement in 2021

 Another tip: be sure to promote your IGTV videos with Insta Stories (Instagram allows you a link to do this).
 This is a great way to grow interest in the videos by showing small snippets of them through your stories.

 When frequent posting occurs, the audience sees that you’re committed to providing them with great content regularly.
-They get used to you being in their feed, and you become the ‘go-to’ brand for the types of products or services you promote.
+They get used to you being in their feed, and you become the ‘go-to’ content creator for the types of entertainment, products or services you promote.

 10) The Power of DM’s